octomix/josson/README.md

 62. Function `group()` works like SQL `group by`.
 It will build a structure of `[{key, [elements]}]`.
     The first parameter is the grouping key.
 If it is a function, it will be given a name `key` in the output.
     The optional second parameter is to evaluate the grouped element.
 The default is the whole array element.
     And the default output array name is `elements`.
-The names can be renamed by preceding with `newName:`.
+    The names can be renamed by preceding with `newName:` or `queryThatResovleToName::`.

         josson.getNode("items.group(brand,map(name,qty,netPrice:calc(unitPrice-x,x:coalesce(unitDiscount,0))))")
         ==>